-The Dean's Distinguished Staff Award is an annual staff award which recognizes and formally acknowledges two outstanding members of the College of Arts & Science staff and the extraordinary contribution they make to the working environment.
+The Dean's Distinguished Staff Award is an annual staff award which recognizes and formally acknowledges two outstanding members of the College of Arts and Science staff and the extraordinary contribution they make to the working environment.

 This award allows staff and faculty to show their appreciation for a colleague who consistently goes above and beyond in their contributions to the workplace, to recognize a colleague who has distinguished themselves in their work.

-Staff members nominated for this award will have made a significant contribution to their workplace through excellence in overall work performance and quality of service, and will have demonstrated the College values of integrity, diversity, creativity, innovation, knowledge and personal growth.
+Staff members nominated for this award will have made a significant contribution to their workplace through excellence in overall work performance and quality of service, and will have demonstrated the college values of integrity, diversity, creativity, innovation, knowledge and personal growth.

-The Dean's Distinguished Staff Award is open to any staff member of the College of Arts & Science, including all CUPE 1975 and ASPA members, and Exempt members, with a minimum of two years of service as of the nomination deadline.
+The Dean's Distinguished Staff Award is open to any staff member of the College of Arts and Science, including all CUPE 1975 and ASPA members, and Exempt members, with a minimum of two years of service as of the nomination deadline.